 - The degree to which something is logically important to their life

-People often have strong opinions on religious, gender, politics, environmental, and cultural topics — all of which can have a huge impact on the products and services they buy, and even how they respond to your advertising messaging.
+People often have strong opinions on religious, political, environmental, and cultural topics—all of which can have a huge impact on the products and services they buy and how they respond to your advertising messaging.

 3. Social class